DimagiPerera/Moto_Service_App/README.md

 # Moto Service App
-Mobile App for Bike Service Center
+Mobile App for a Bike Service Center

 - This is our Mobile Application Development group project for 2nd Year 2nd Semester in SLIIT.

-- This is a motor bike service app.
-- From this app motor bike owners can Register to the app and get service from the app.
+Group Leader - IT20117146 (DimagiPerera)

+Member 2 - IT20016616 (IshanNadeera)

+Member 3 - IT20386436 (PulasthiTharaka)

+Member 4 - IT20121242 (YomalDulanjana)

+Brief Description of Project - In here we have implemented mobile application which has the capability of managing the bike service center functionaliyies in an automated way.

+Technologies used - Java , Firebase , Android Studio
 ---

 Here are some few Screenshots of the app.